reshmapaul/unblockss/content/events/2020 Health Datapalooza.md

 * * *

-As an additional benefit to this year's show, Health Datapalooza attendees will gain new opportunities (if you choose) to engage in expansive discussions with participants “across the hall" at the [National Health Policy Conference (NHPC)](https://www.academyhealth.org/events/site/2020-national-health-policy-conference) and pick and choose relevant sessions to attend from both events.
+As an additional benefit to this year's show, Health Datapalooza attendees will gain new opportunities (if you choose) to engage in expansive discussions with participants across the hall" at the [National Health Policy Conference (NHPC)](https://www.academyhealth.org/events/site/2020-national-health-policy-conference) and pick and choose relevant sessions to attend from both events.

 Featured Speakers
 -----------------